TEM01STAR/OpenScad-OpticMounts/Designs/Tip Tilt Mount/TipTiltAssembly.md

 Install the springs to the back 3d print by passing the pins through the loop of the spring.
 ![4BackSprings](https://github.com/user-attachments/assets/86b5cc9d-4c95-498b-87e7-5807653e49bf)

 The most difficult part - Pull the extension springs into the front half of the print, and install the pins through the loops.
 This is easier to do with forceps or needlenose pliers.
+Using thread or fishing line is also a good way to assemble them.
 ![5FrontSprings](https://github.com/user-attachments/assets/adab8746-d638-441a-b862-35c593d30c1e)

 All Done: